- About this policy

 1.1 Protecting your privacy

-Velocity Rewards Pty Ltd (“we”/”us”) recognise the importance of privacy issues.
+Velocity Rewards Pty Ltd, Velocity Frequent Flyer Pty Ltd and their related bodies corporate (“we”/”us”/"our") recognise the importance of privacy issues.
 We are committed to protecting the privacy of your personal information.

 We also have terms and conditions that apply to your a Velocity membership, when you use our website and purchase goods and services from us, our related entities or one of our Velocity Frequent Flyer Program Partners.